PerkLab/SlicerOpenAnatomy/AtlasEditor/README.md

-# Atlas Editor extension
+# Atlas Editor module

 <img src="AtlasEditor.png" alt= “” width="256" height="256">

-This is a 3D Slicer extension for editing and simplifying The Open Anatomy Project's atlas labelmaps by anatomical groups.
+This is a 3D Slicer module for editing and simplifying The Open Anatomy Project's atlas labelmaps by anatomical groups.

 <a href="https://www.openanatomy.org/">The Open Anatomy Project</a> aims to revolutionize the anatomy atlas by utilizing open data, fostering community-based collaborative development, and freely distributing medical knowledge.
 The project has several different digital anatomy atlases, including:
 - Mauritanian Anatomy Laboratory Thoracic Atlas